zhibirc/ya2ber/readme.md

 ## Features

+- [x] Authentication based on login and password.
 - [x] Shows how many visitors are in the chat.
 Currently, this info is shown in PS1 prompt.
 - [x] Chat members are notified when someone left.
 - [x] There are 3 message categories/types - system (including ones from server), authentication purposed and just chat messages.